nubank/state-flow/README.md

 (state-flow.core/run! flow <another-initial-state>)
 ```

-### Primitives
+### Primitive steps

-Primitives are the fundamental building blocks of flows.
-Each one is
+Primitive steps are the fundamental building blocks of flows.
-a function (wrapped in a Record in order to support internals, but you
-can just think of them as functions) of state.

 Below we list the main primitives and a model for the sort of function
 each represents.
 Their names are derived from [Haskell's State